xiam/dig/README.md

 }
 ```

-Suppose you want to get the value of the element with key "col.4".
+suppose you want to get the value of the element with key "col.4".
 You'll need
-a route, the route of a node is defined as the array of map keys needed to be
+a path, the path of a node is defined as the array of map keys that you need to
-traversed in order to get to the node, in the above example the route would
+traverse in order to get to that node, in the above example the path would be:
-be: second > second.2 > col.4, in that specific order.
+`second` > `second.2` > `col.4`, in that specific order.

 Now suppose you expect "col.4" to be a string, then you'd use `dig.String()` to
 get the value.